 When the malware removal process is complete, your computer should start in normal mode (if not, simply restart your device to exit Safe Mode) and continue with the rest of the instructions.
 We do recommend that you run another scan with Malwarebytes once you’re in Normal mode to make sure all the malicious files were removed.

 STEP 3: Scan and clean your computer with HitmanPro

-In this thrid step, while the computer is in normal back, we will download and run a scan with HitmanPro to remove the Ransomware and other malicious programs.
+In this third step, while the computer is in normal back, we will download and run a scan with HitmanPro to remove the Ransomware and other malicious programs.

 HitmanPro is a second opinion scanner that takes a unique cloud-based approach to malware scanning.
 HitmanPro scans the behavior of active files and also files in locations where malware normally resides for suspicious activity.
 If it finds a suspicious file that’s not already known, HitmanPro sends it to its clouds to be scanned by two of the best antivirus engines today, which are Bitdefender and Kaspersky.

-Although HitmanPro is shareware and costs $24.95 for 1 year on 1 PC, there is actually no limit in scanning.
-The limitation only kicks in when there is a need to remove or quarantine detected malware by HitmanPro on your system and by then, you can activate the one time 30-days trial to enable the clean up.
+Although HitmanPro is shareware and costs $24.95 for 1 year on 1 PC, there is no limit on scanning.
+The limitation only kicks in when there is a need to remove or quarantine detected malware by HitmanPro on your system and by then, you can activate the one-time 30-days trial to enable the clean up.